-Rabea picked the Tone King Sky King handwired combo; another expensive boutique purchase.
-This gets closer to Shiflett’s roaring classic tone, that keeps the Foos close to their rock ‘n’ roll roots.
+The Tone King Sky King combo is a great alternate high-end pick.
+These amps, like Mesa, are handwired for the best tone possible.
+This will get you closer to Shiflett’s roaring classic tone and keeps the Foos close to their rock ‘n’ roll roots.
 It has two channels like the Mesa, but with a much-simplified EQ layout.
-You can add bite to the lead channel, or add some wetness using the built-in spring reverb with control over the depth, rate and strength of the effect.
+You can add bite to the lead channel, or add some softer characteristics using the built-in spring reverb with control over the depth, rate and potency of the effect.

-The Cali76 is regarded as one of the best compressors ever created.
-This levels out your guitar signal – and you have a load of parameters at your disposal to shape it.
+If you’re going for precision, the Cali76 is a no-brainer.
+Regarded as one of the best compressors ever created, the Cali76 gets you incredibly close to The Pretenders squashed intro.
+This levels out your guitar signal, and you have a load of parameters at your disposal to shape it how you please.